shrinerb/shrine/doc/carrierwave.md

 require "image_processing/mini_magick"

 class ImageUploader < Shrine
-  plugin :processing
-  plugin :versions
+  plugin :derivatives

-  process(:store) do |io, context|
-    versions = {}

-    io.download do |original|
+  Attacher.derivatives_processor do |original|
-      pipeline = ImageProcessing::MiniMagick.source(original)
+    magick = ImageProcessing::MiniMagick.source(original)

-      versions[:original]  = pipeline.resize_to_limit!(800, 800)
-      versions[:medium] = pipeline.resize_to_limit!(500, 500)
-      versions[:small]  = pipeline.resize_to_limit!(300, 300)
+    {
+      large:  magick.resize_to_limit!(800, 800),
+      medium: magick.resize_to_limit!(500, 500),
+      small:  magick.resize_to_limit!(300, 300),
+    }
   end

-    versions # return the hash of processed files end end
+end
 ```

-This allows you to fully optimize processing, because you can easily specify
-which files are processed from which, and even add parallelization.

 CarrierWave performs processing before validations, which is a huge security
 issue, as it allows users to give arbitrary files to your processing tool, even
 if you have validations.
-Shrine performs processing after validations.
+With Shrine you can perform processing after

-#### Reprocessing versions
+validations.

-Shrine doesn't have a built-in way of regenerating versions, because that has
+Shrine doesn't have a built-in way of regenerating versions, but there is an
-to be written and optimized differently depending on whether you're adding or
-removing a version, what ORM are you using, how many records there are in the
-database etc. The [Reprocessing versions] guide provides some useful tips on
-this task.
+extensive [Managing Derivatives] guide.

 ### Validations